nicoaugereau/AlexaAWSLambdaJeedom/README.md

 - "Alexa ask Devialet to start scenario 4"
 - "Alexa ask Devialet to active scenario 2"

+In the config.js you need to associate the id to the Jeedom scenario id.

 ***Use for roller shutters - curtains - windows***

 To control the shutters, 3 or 4 elements are important to give to Alexa: